-Chivas Regal is a market-leading 12-year-old blended scotch whisky, first produced by the Chivas Brothers in 1801 in Speyside, Scotland.
+Chivas Regal is a market-leading 12-year-old blended scotch whisky, first produced by the Chivas Brothers, which was originally a grocery store and wine merchant in Aberdeen, Scotland.

 Hey, I saw this in Beastmaster about sixty times on cable. –Right after Road House. –Oh, good movies.

 The Beastmaster is a 1982 Conan the Barbarian-type movie featuring Marc Singer as a guy who put in a lot of time on the Nautilus.
 Singer played a warrior named Dar who could communicate with animals; the film spawned one theatrical and one made-for-TV sequel.
+It aired seemingly endlessly on HBO, TBS, and TNT.
 Road House is a 1989 movie starring Patrick Swayze as a bouncer in a dive bar; it was one of the MST3K writers’ favorites.